Flurdeh/Youtube-Resources/README.md

 - [iMovie](https://www.apple.com/imovie/) `Mac` - Great software for apple users.

 - [KDENLive](https://kdenlive.org/en/) `Windows/Linux` - A very full-featured open source video editor that has many professional features built in, as well as a library of compositing effects, and support for custom transistion masks.
--  [Avid Media Composer](https://www.avid.com/media-composer) `Windows/Mac` - Has a more basic free version with and a paid version.
+-  [Avid Media Composer](https://www.avid.com/media-composer) `Windows/Mac` - This software is a standard in the film industry.
+Has a more basic free version with and a paid version.

 - [Openshot](https://www.openshot.org/download/) `Windows/Mac/Linux`